Published: 10/3/2022

 Background

-According to the Centers for Disease Control and Prevention (CDC) Firearms-related injuries and deaths are a significant public health threat, with 45,222 fatalities in 2020 in the U.S. (suicides, homicides and other intentional shootings, and negligent/accidental shootings combined) – an average of 124 per day and the highest level since the CDC began tracking firearms violence in 1968.
-The CDC publishes data with a one-year delay, but data collected from other groups and media reports suggest that the death rate from firearms has continued to increase.
+According to the Centers for Disease Control and Prevention (CDC) Firearms-related injuries and deaths are a significant public health threat, with 48,830 fatalities in 2021 in the U.S. (suicides, homicides and other intentional shootings, and negligent/accidental shootings combined) – an average of 134 per day and an increase of 8% over 2020’s record-setting levels.
+The CDC publishes data with a one-year delay, but data collected from other groups and media reports suggest that the death rate from firearms has not abated.

 ACP’s 2018 paper sparked the This Is Our Lane movement from physicians, in response to a National Rifle Association tweet “Someone should tell self-important anti-gun doctors to stay in their lane.
 Half of the articles in Annals of Internal Medicine are pushing for gun control.
 Most upsetting, however, the medical community seems to have consulted NO ONE but themselves.”
 Within hours, thousands of physicians tweeted about the reasons why firearm violence was in their lane, accompanied by the hashtags #ThisIsOurLane and #ThisIsMyLane.